AustinPenner/predictive-projects/projects.md

 ## Effect of President Trump's Twitter Feed on the Stock Market

 ### Approach:
 Use time series analysis and sentiment analysis to compare Trump's twitter feed against the stock market.
 The goal is to find some relationship where Trump's twitter feed predicts stock market prices based on the NLP analysis of his tweet (positive, negative, angry, etc).
 I would look at overall stock market, S&P 500, and specific industries (tech, energy, etc).
+This project would take the longest due to the complex nature of the subject and the types of analysis required.

+Similar studies have been done [here](https://www.nottingham.ac.uk/economics/documents/research-first/krishan-rayarel.pdf) and [here](https://www.fxcm.com/uk/insights/president-trumps-twitter-impact-forex-markets-stocks/).

 ### Interaction:
 Present findings in Jupyter Notebook/Github/Slides as the model won't be interactive.